breck7/note/readme.md

 1. The Space Character.
 2. The New Line Character.

 A Note object is simply a hash table.
 A single space character(" ") separates a name with its value.
-A new line separates pairs.
+A newline separates pairs.
 Names are always strings.
 Names can contain any character except space or newline.
 Values can be either strings or nested Note objects and can contain any character.
 A newline plus indented space indicates a nested hash table.

 Programming Languages
 ---------------------

 Note does not care what programming language you use.
 Although the implementation of Note included here is built in Javascript, Note can be read, written, and modified easily with any programming language.
 In fact, one of the main benefits of Note is that it can be used by many programs, with many different languages, and they can all easily share hash tables using Note.

+More implementations are coming soon.

 More Examples
 -------------